youliangtan/distill_rl2g/README.md

 --manipulator_ip 100.96.12.13 --show_img --reward_classifier_ckpt_path checkpoint_20
 ```

-To evaluate the model on the actor, add ` --checkpoint_path /hdd/serl_chkpts/` to load checkpoints
+To evaluate the model on the actor, add ` --checkpoint_path /hdd/serl_chkpts/` to load checkpoints.

+Provide `--log_rlds_path DIR_NAME` to save the rollout trajectories out as RLDS data.

+---

+## Run Octo Finetuning

-### Finetune with RL Rollouts
+We will now finetune with RL Rollouts generated from the trained DRQ model.

 Now finetune the model using the generated RLDS dataset
 ```bash